2020 Polish presidential election: May election campaign

 Andrzej Duda during his time as President visited all counties, as he promised in his 2015 campaign, which some described as pre-election campaign.
-Małgorzata Kidawa-Błońska, Prime Ministerial candidate in 2019 election was choosen as candidate in primary against Mayor of Poznań Jacek Jaśkowiak who was supported by people of leader of KO, Grzegorz Schetyna.
+Małgorzata Kidawa-Błońska, Prime Ministerial candidate in 2019 election was chosen as candidate in primary against Mayor of Poznań Jacek Jaśkowiak who was supported by people of leader of KO, Grzegorz Schetyna.

 Kidawa-Błońska withdrew after new elections were scheduled.
 She was replaced by Rafał Trzaskowski.